 Yoga is a connection or union.
 It is the union of the individual consciousness (atma) with the universal consciousness (paramatma) or higher soul.

 It provides a deep connection to every aspect of life and consciousness.
-It keeps you young, healthy, energetic and relaxed in body and mind.
+It keeps you young, healthy, energetic, and relaxed.

 AyurYoga is a modern or western concept.
 Yoga and Ayurveda are two related healing disciplines of India, sometimes called sister sciences.
 But each has its unique place and function, overlapping on various levels.